 Paracheirodon axelrodi – Cardinal Tetra

-The name Paracheirodon can be broken down into two parts: “Para” means almost or false and implies something that resembles.
-“Cheirodon” means pointed pole and refers to the pointed teeth of this genus.
-The species name “Axelrodi” is a reference to the author Herbert R. Axelrod.
+The Cardinal Tetra belongs to the family Acestrorhamphidae.
+The scientific genus name Paracheirodon can be divided into two parts: “Para” means ‘almost’ or “false,” which means that the fish “resembles” another genus.
+“Cheirodon” means “pointed pole” and refers to the pointed teeth that are characteristic of this genus.
+The species name “axelrodi” is a tribute to the author Herbert R. Axelrod.

 Description

-The life expectancy of a Cardinal Tetra in the wild is about 1 year.
-In the aquarium, they can reach an age of up to 5 or even 10 years.
+In the wild, the life expectancy of a Cardinal Tetra is relatively short, about 1 year.
+However, in a well-maintained aquarium, they can live considerably longer, often 5 to 8 years, and sometimes even up to 10 years.

 Biotope